Mparaiso/fluxreader/sprints.md

 Sprint5:
+- [X] the application can discover a syndication url from a website address
 - [] replace default browser popups by custom modals
 - [] during page changes, user is notified that some data are being loaded